nutanix/helm/charts/ndb-operator/README.md

       compute:
         id: ""
         name: ""
-      # A Software profile is a mandatory input for closed-source engines: MSSQL & Oracle
+      # A Software profile is a mandatory input for closed-source engines: MSSQL
       software:
         name: ""
         id: ""